chutommy/bvviz/README.md

 Now feel free to launch to your favorite browser of choice and go to [localhost:8080](http://localhost:8080/).

-### The layout

 ![img.png](assets/images/screenshot2.png)

-The layout is very intuitive.
-First thing of, let's ignore the configuration on the left hand side for a moment and focus on the main page.

 The moment you open a new session, a default experiment is performed.
-Don't worry!
-You will be able to run your own experiments later on.

 At the top of the web page there's a short introduction to the **bvviz** project.
 You can expand the _About_ section to get to know the Bernstein Vazirani problem.

 Below the introduction the fun begins.
 All the metrics, plots, charts and stats are thoroughly described.
-If there happens to be something that's too challenging to grasp or not explained well enough, please let me know.
+In order to display the tooltip, hover over the question mark.

 ![img.png](assets/images/screenshot4.png)

-If the statistics and visualizations are inadequate for you, at the bottom of the page there are multiple options to download the result of the experiment:
+If the statistics and visualizations are inadequate for you, at the bottom of the page there are multiple options to download the results of the experiment:

 1. **OpenQASM** is the quantum circuit of the experiment.
 2. **Counts** is the number of measurements for each value.
-3. **Measurements** contains the individual measurements in the order they were taken.
+3. **Measurements** contains the individual measurements in the order they were captured.

 ### Custom configurations